ysenarath/Mantis/README.md

+# Mantis
-# Mantis: A Micro Framework for Annotation of Textual Data
+-- A Micro Framework for Annotation of Textual Data

 ## Screenshots
 ### Login